GLOBAL MARKETS-French election relief sends Europe soaring

 LONDON, April 24 Euro zone stocks headed for

-their best day in almost two years and the euro briefly vaulted
+their best day in almost two years on Monday and the euro

 candidate won the first round of the French election, reducing